vaibhavjain882/Documentation/linux-advance/Upgrade-Centos6.x-To-Centos7.md

 cat /etc/redhat-release
 ```
 ####Above way is only for upgrading centos 6.5.
-If you want general way then just make below repo and install following packages:
+If you want general way then just follow below steps:

 ```
 vi /etc/yum.repos.d/upgrade.repo